mattjgerace/mattjgerace.github.io/README.md

 # mattjgerace.github.io
 - Personal Website
-- Coded from scratch using HTML, CSS, and Bootstrap4
+- Coded from scratch using Hugo, Lit, HTML, CSS, and Bootstrap4
 - Excited for you to learn more about me!